V-Sekai/manuals/decisions/20230123-use-easy-charts-for-observability.md

-# Use Easy Charts for observability
+# Proposed: Use Easy Charts for observability

 ### Metadata